dilwong/nanonis_control/README.md

 # nanonis_control

 Software for controlling SPECS Nanonis.
-Tested for Nanonis V5 R10811, Python 2.7 and Python 3.
+Tested for Nanonis V5 R12671.
+Originally written to work with Python 2.7 and Python 3 but more recent functions have only been tested in python 3.

 The main component of this package is nanonis_tcp.py, which contains a class named nanonis_programming_interface, which allows easy control of Nanonis through TCP/IP.
+To find a full list of commands, download the documentation for the nanonis TCP interface from specs.

 To use nanonis_programming_interface, create an instance:
 ```